SCOT: Multi-Source Cross-City Transfer with Optimal-Transport Soft-Correspondence Objective: Multi-Source Hub Alignment

 \section{Multi-Source Hub Alignment}

-Multi-source transfer is harder than the single-source case because different sources can induce conflicting correspondences to the same target, and independent source to target alignments can be unstable or dominated by one source.
-We introduce a shared semantic hub, a set of $K$ learnable prototypes that provides a common alignment space (Alg.~\ref{alg:scot_multi_hub_ot_single_style}).
-Instead of aligning each source to the target separately, we align all cities, both sources and target, to the hub via balanced entropic OT, yielding a coordinated many to hub matching.
-A shared, target-induced prototype marginal controls prototype capacity and emphasizes target-relevant semantics, improving stability and preventing source domination.
+Multi-source transfer is fundamentally harder than the single-source case: different sources induce \emph{conflicting correspondences} to the same target, and independent pairwise alignments are easily destabilized or dominated by one source.
+We resolve both pathologies through a \textbf{shared semantic hub}--- a set of $K$ learnable prototypes that serve as intermediate anchors in a common alignment space (Fig.~\ref{fig:multi}, Alg.~\ref{alg:scot_multi_hub_ot_single_style}).

-Figure~\ref{fig:multi} illustrates the multi-source hub alignment mechanism.
-Given embeddings from multiple source cities $\{Z^{(1)},\dots,Z^{(M)}\}$ and target $Z^{(T)}$, we introduce shared prototype hubs as intermediate anchors.
-Each city is softly assigned to the hubs, producing hub-level representations that summarize transferable structure.
-These are then aligned to the target via balanced entropic OT, yielding transport plans $\{\Pi^{(m)}\}$ that jointly supervise $\mathcal{L}^{m}_{\mathrm{OT}}$ and $\mathcal{L}^{m}_{\mathrm{Con}}$, enabling scalable many-to-many alignment without brittle pairwise correspondences.
+Instead of aligning each source to the target separately, all cities (sources and target) are aligned to the hub via balanced entropic OT, yielding a \emph{coordinated many-to-hub matching}.
+A target-induced prototype marginal controls hub capacity and steers prototypes toward target-relevant semantics, simultaneously stabilizing optimization and preventing source domination.
+The resulting transport plans $\{\Pi^{(m)}\}$ jointly supervise $\mathcal{L}^{m}_{\mathrm{OT}}$ and $\mathcal{L}^{m}_{\mathrm{Con}}$, enabling scalable alignment that avoids the source-domination and conflict pathologies observed under independent pairwise OT.